mathigon/textbooks/content/transformations-and-symmetry/content.md

 ---
 > id: outro

 Triangles are not just useful for measuring distances.
-In the next chapter we will learn a lot more about triangles and their properties.
+In the next course we will learn a lot more about triangles and their properties.